 - You can grow your business at speed without waiting for revenue to increase in order to fund extra staff, new equipment or other expenses.

 - Expenditure can be spread over a long period of time, allowing your business to maintain cash reserves.
+We explore long-term loans in our article 'What are long-term business loans?'.

 - Taking out a loan means you can keep your existing business structure and secure extra cash.
 This would not be possible if you raised money through selling a stake in the company.